 Residents regularly drink Denver’s tap water.
 However, water filters for pitchers and faucets (along with home filtration systems) are growing in popularity.

-These filters are used to remove any contaminants that might have entered your tap water en route from the water treatment center to your home.
+These filters are used to remove any contaminants that might have entered the tap water en route from the water treatment center to your home.
 Depending on the type of filter, they can remove chlorine, unwanted minerals, bacteria, and even lead.

 To eliminate the potential health risks caused by this dangerous heavy metal, you may want to consider installing water filters or purchasing water pitchers that can effectively remove it.